This is the Professional Version.

-The metabolism of Ca and of PO4 (see page Overview of Disorders of Phosphate Concentration) is intimately related.
-The regulation of both Ca and PO4 balance is greatly influenced by concentrations of circulating PTH, vitamin D, and, to a lesser extent, calcitonin .
-Ca and inorganic PO4 concentrations are also linked by their ability to chemically react to form CaPO4.
-The product of concentrations of Ca and PO4 (in mEq/L) is estimated to be 60 normally; when the product exceeds 70, precipitation of CaPO4 crystals in soft tissue is much more likely.
-Calcification of vascular tissue accelerates arteriosclerotic vascular disease and may occur when the Ca × PO4 product is even lower (> 55), especially in patients with chronic kidney disease.
+The metabolism of calcium and of phosphate (see Overview of Disorders of Phosphate Concentration ) is intimately related.
+The regulation of both calcium and phosphate balance is greatly influenced by concentrations of circulating PTH, vitamin D, and, to a lesser extent, calcitonin .
+Calcium and phosphate concentrations are also linked by their ability to chemically react to form calcium phosphate.
+The product of concentrations of calcium and phosphate (in mEq/L) is estimated to be < 60 normally; when the product exceeds 70, precipitation of calcium phosphate crystals in soft tissue is much more likely.
+Calcification of vascular tissue accelerates arteriosclerotic vascular disease and may occur when the calcium and phosphate product is even lower (> 55), especially in patients with chronic kidney disease.

 Radioimmunoassays for the intact PTH molecule are still the recommended way to test for PTH.
 Second-generation assays for intact PTH are available.
 These tests measure bioavailable PTH or complete PTH.
 They give values equal to 50 to 60% of those obtained with the older assay.
 Both types of assays can be used for diagnosing primary hyperparathyroidism or monitoring hyperparathyroidism secondary to renal disease, as long as normal ranges are noted.